-As you hit the last trimester of your pregnancy, you’ll probably start to wonder what you can do to make your labour shorter and easier.
+As you hit the last trimester of pregnancy, you’ll probably start to wonder what you can do to make your labour shorter and easier.

 When your baby is in its most favourable position for delivery, it has its back leaning towards your tummy, slightly to the left or right, its limbs facing inward and its head down.
 You may hear your midwife refer to this as the anterior position.
 When your baby’s back is lying against your spine this is called the posterior position.
 Although it may seem a minor point, your baby’s position has an impact on the type of labour you will have.
 If your baby is anterior, the chin can tuck into the chest and the smallest part of the baby’s head can fit snugly onto the cervix, which then dilates as a result of the pressure.
 Progress through labour is usually consistent.